The 10 biggest RRSP mistakes of 2007

 Here are some of the mistakes I have seen.

 First, procrastination, putting it off each year and then planning to really save at a later date.
 The key factor as an investor is time and compounding growth.
 Investing a small amount earlier may help you retire earlier.

 Second, not knowing the real cost of your retirement.
 In retirement planning, I never ask when you want to retire, but how much do you need each month to retire.
 Keep that number in your head as your key retirement goal.
 If you have enough to meet your plans, then you are in control to say when you will retire.

 Third, not understanding what risk really means.
 The greatest risk to investments that very few people are aware of is inflation.
 Over time inflation erodes returns, reducing your future buying power.
 To keep ahead, your money has to work for you and your portfolio returns need to keep ahead of inflation.

-Fifth, buying mutual funds based on last years performance.
-Hey, anyone can pick a five star fund, thats why they rate funds, so everyone can pick them.
+Fifth, buying mutual funds based on last year’s performance.
+Hey, anyone can pick a five-star fund, that’s why they rate funds, so everyone can pick them.
 Find a consistent performer and management style over the long term say five years.
-Be sceptical of spectacular performance results from small funds.
+Be skeptical of spectacular performance results from small funds.
 High one year numbers should set up caution flags.
 Remember, as investors we are looking for bargains.

-Sixth, staying too long with loosing investments.
+Sixth, staying too long with losing investments.
 I know it is difficult to change, but if you cannot change, ask for help.
 Talk to an advisor who can help you change what is not working.
-One phone call may give your portfolio new life.
+One phone call may give your portfolio a new life.